 Pennywise is played straight for the most part, he doesn’t have that campy charm that Tim Curry had years ago.
 When it comes to the villain, the film takes a more modern horror approach with him.
 You can see the inspiration from films like The Conjuring Series but it doesn’t pull off the tension quite as well.
 The kids in the film, they hit it out of the park.
 Casting young teens in a role like this where they need to carry your film could be a disaster, however, here the cast easily carries the weight.
 Smart, crass, and sometimes extremely crude, they excel at what is needed for them to relive those characters from the original.
 Now, this film only gives you the perspective of the characters as kids, if you want the adult portion of the story with them coming back to town and fighting a spider demon (possible spoilers, I dunno, the book came out over 3 decades ago, get over it) then you have to wait for the sequel.
 It’s easy to forget the original IT was actually a miniseries which explains the film’s 135-minute runtime.

 As entertaining as the cast is, the story is pretty directionless for the most part, if Pennywise wasn’t targeting them, there wouldn’t be much of a plot.
-Outside of the opening scene with Pennywise tricking the young child in the sewer, the film doesn’t hold the same tension and uneasiness as we progress.
-If you are judging this as a horror, the film isn’t as tension filled as another recent movie Annabelle: Creation.
+Outside of the opening scene with Pennywise tricking the young child into the sewer, the film doesn’t hold the same tension and uneasiness as we progress.
+If you are judging this as a horror, the film isn’t as tension-filled as another recent movie Annabelle: Creation.
 With that said the movie is still enjoyable and worth a watch, especially seeing what we dealt with the last few weeks.
-IT is a good movie on its own, as a horror film, you may want to hold your judgment for the sequel to give it fair judgment.
+IT is a good movie on its own, as a horror film, you may want to hold your judgment for the sequel to give it the fair judgment.

 Don’t Forget to Like, Follow This Blog at Society-Reviews.com, and follow on Twitter For Updates.